jonDel/loggers/README.rst

   $ pip install loggers

-loggers is compatible with Python 2.6+
+loggers is compatible with Python 2.6+ and Python 3

 Documentation
 -------------